Domjon24/Dynamic-Modal-Plugin/README.md

 <br>

 <h1>Errors & Updates</h1>
 <p>As of now, there are no server-side options for customizing the modal.
-Development for that is currently in progress</p>
+Development for that is currently in progress and will release in V2</p>